thenanor/k3s-ansible-playbook/README.md

 ## Pre-requisites

 - All nodes in the cluster should have Linux based OS installed
+- All nodes in the cluster should have static IPs assigned to them
 - SSH should be enabled on all nodes in the cluster
 - All nodes in the cluster should have different hostnames but should use the same username and password
 - The local mahine that will SSH to the cluster should have Ansible installed

 ## Configuration on your local machine

-- Ensure the hostnames and the IPs of the cluster nodes are added to the **/etc/hosts** file.
+- Ensure the hostnames and the static IPs of the cluster nodes are added to the **/etc/hosts** file.

 ```shell
 sudo nano /etc/hosts